 The Manufacturing Vision Study 2017 reports that 62% of manufacturers worldwide still use spreadsheet-based methods to track their assets.
 However, by 2022 this figure is expected to drop to 20% due to the further development of smart asset tracking solutions.
 By providing valuable information about assets’ statuses, locations, and flows, they remove the tracking burden from employees and eliminate errors bound to the manual methods of data input.

-In this article, we will share our IoT consulting experience and dwell on the technologies that help to achieve a remarkably higher level of asset tracking visibility and automation.
+In this article, we will share our IoT development experience and dwell on the technologies that help to achieve a remarkably higher level of asset tracking visibility and automation.

 Why do enterprises need a smart approach to asset tracking?